-If you can’t justify the cost of the ZenWiFi AX (CT8), here’s some excellent news.
+If you can’t justify the ZenWiFi AX (CT8)’s cost, here’s some excellent news.
 Asus announced today the availability of a more affordable alternative, the ZenWiFi AX Mini AX1800 Dual-band Mesh WiFi 6 System (model XD4).

 Asus ZenWiFi AX Mini XD4: A subdued Wi-Fi 6 AiMesh system